 When you have hundreds of options before you and a limited budget, knowing your personal style will help make the decision process easier for you and your kitchen designer.

-If you were to ask me my personal style, I favor traditional design.
-From what I’ve seen while working at Studio 76 Kitchens & Baths, the same is true for a majority of homeowners who live in Northeast Ohio.
-About 75% of the kitchen remodels we design are traditional (not because that’s what I favor, but it’s what the homeowners choose).
+From what I’ve seen during my 20 years at Studio 76 Kitchens & Baths, a majority of homeowners who live in Northeast Ohio favor traditional kitchen styles.
+About 75% of the kitchen remodels we design are traditional.
 However, as we follow the trends of kitchen design, we expect to see more clients choosing transitional styles.

 In this blog post, we will define traditional and transitional styles as they are most often confused.
 What are the differences between traditional vs transitional kitchen design, and where does your personal style most likely fit?

 With traditional kitchen design, we aren’t talking about grandma’s kitchen with its floral wallpaper and laminate flooring.
 Even “traditional” kitchen remodels include elements of contemporary kitchen design.
 For example, a large stainless steel hood over the range is popular in most kitchen remodels.
 That’s contemporary.
 But our kitchen designers can help you choose a hood that can be covered with an ornamental overlay matching the cabinetry surrounding it.
 That’s traditional.

 - cabinetry doors with traditional raised panels, elaborate profiles or large applied moldings

 - natural materials